Pulled Apart - Part VIII: Protocol handlers

 }

-Pull is aware that some people may have other podcatchers installed, and to make sure I do not steal their protocol handlers I have a simple method, OurProtocolHandler, which checks if the protocol is in use and if a protocol is in use we do not override it.
+Pull is aware that some people may have other podcatchers installed, and to ensure it does not steal their protocol handlers, it includes a simple method, OurProtocolHandler, which checks if the protocol is in use.
+If a protocol is already in use, it does not override it.

 private static bool OurProtocolHandler(string uri)